PolinaBurova/Supervised-ML-BankMarketing-Classification/README.md

 ![PRC Curve](https://github.com/PolinaBurova/Supervised-ML-SavingsAccount-Prediction/blob/main/PRC_Curve.png)

-*The Precision-Recall Curve illustrates the trade-off between precision and recall for the Logistic Regression model.
+*The goal is to predict sensitivity: correctly identifying positive instances in an imbalanced dataset.
+The Precision-Recall Curve above illustrates the trade-off between precision and recall for the Logistic Regression model.
 With an Area Under the Curve (AUC) of 0.37, this model was optimized to strike a balance between precision and recall, prioritizing the minimization of false positives and ensuring more accurate customer targeting.*

+#### Model Optimization
+Model Validation: We utilized Cross-validation (K-Fold) to ensure a more accurate and reliable validation process.
+This approach helps to maximize the use of our data for both training and validation purposes, thereby providing a better assessment of the model's performance.

+Feature Selection: Feature selection was not explicitly performed in this process because Principal Component Analysis (PCA) was employed.
+PCA serves to reduce the dimensionality of the dataset, effectively transforming the features into a set of linearly uncorrelated components.
+This step was also excluded for time-saving purposes.
+Recursive Feature Elimination could've been used if we hadn't used PCA.

+Hyperparameter Tuning: To optimize the logistic regression model, we performed hyperparameter tuning using Grid Search Cross Validation.
+This method was selected for its simplicity and effectiveness in identifying the best hyperparameters.
+The hyperparameter grid focused on tuning the regularization parameter 𝐶, which controls the trade-off between achieving a low error on training data and minimizing the norm of the weights, thereby preventing overfitting.
+Grid Search with a cross-validation of 5 folds was used to identify the optimal C value.

 **The general notebook containing all the analysis and machine learning algorithms, titled "Supervised-ML-BankPrediction-Classification," is located in the notebooks folder.**